 The Garden at Waimea Country School

-The school garden is an outdoor classroom, fostering students’ appreciation of the natural world.
+Our creative, safe, and welcoming learning garden fosters children’s connections to the natural world, raises awareness about food and nutrition, and creates a bridge between outdoor and indoor classrooms.
 Students spend time in the garden/yard daily with gardening projects integrated into the curriculum, when possible.

 Students in all classes are actively engaged in the creation and maintenance of the garden.
-Students collect food waste daily and compost using earth machines and a worm bin.
+Students collect food waste daily, compost it, and then add it back to the soil when ready.
 Students in all classes cultivate soil, plant, weed, water, and harvest.
 Students maintain the garden beds, often using plants of their choosing.

 A goal of the garden program is to inspire and educate students and their families about small scale food production.
 Students learn where food comes from and how good it tastes when homegrown.
 For example, students planted uʻala (purple sweet potatoes) in the spring one year that they then harvested, cooked up, and served at the school’s back to school picnic in the fall.